AlexEkeh/NEXTJS-GRAPHQL-MATERIAL-UI-POSTGRESQL/README.md

 Instruction

 Simple create a .env file in the root directory and change your POSTGRES Database Details in the instruction provided in the .en.local.example file

+## APPLICATION WAS BUILT WITH GRAPHQL, NEXTJS, MATERIAL UI 5, AND POSTGRES DATBASE USING PRISMA AS AN ORM.